saul/cvar-unhide-s2/README.md

 A Source 2 plugin to reveal all console variables and commands that are marked as hidden or development-only in Counter-Strike 2.

+> [!IMPORTANT]
-> Important: You must add `-insecure` to Counter-Strike's launch options for this plugin to load.
+> You must add `-insecure` to Counter-Strike's launch options for this plugin to load.

 ## Supported games